People of the Rainforest

 Forest People Today

-In the past, commercial firms, settlers, and governments developed forest lands without the permission of the original Indigenous inhabitants.
-Even today, in countries like Brazil and Bolivia, private interests illegally encroach on the lands of native peoples.
+Historically, commercial enterprises, settlers, and governments have developed forest lands without the consent of the Indigenous inhabitants.
+Even today, in countries like Brazil, Peru, and Bolivia, private interests continue to illegally encroach on Indigenous territories.

-For example, in Papua New Guinea in the 1990s, some Bahineimo people chose to sell off their land to logging firms.
-After the agreement was signed, it emerged that many of the signatures were forged and the government suspended the deal.
-Similarly, in Ecuador, oil companies worked to influence high-ranking members of Indigenous organizations to secure oil development rights on native lands.
+For example, in Papua New Guinea in the 1990s, some Bahineimo people agreed to sell their land to logging firms.
+However, it was later discovered that many of the signatures on the agreement had been forged, leading the government to suspend the deal.
+Similarly, in Ecuador, oil companies have sought to influence high-ranking members of Indigenous organizations to obtain drilling rights on ancestral lands.

-Historically, the governments of tropical countries have often sided with companies over the interests of Native peoples.
-In the past, this has at times resulted in land seizure and forced displacement of Indigenous communities.
-Some countries still do not formally recognize Indigenous land rights.
+Governments in many tropical countries have historically prioritized economic development over the rights of Indigenous peoples.
+In the past, this has led to land seizures and forced displacement.
+Some countries still do not formally recognize Indigenous land rights, leaving communities vulnerable to exploitation.

-Even when not faced with land-grabbing or displacement, many Indigenous communities are today assimilating into non-Indigenous society.
-This process can lead to the abandonment of traditional culture and accompanying loss of traditional knowledge.
+Even when Indigenous communities are not directly displaced, many are undergoing cultural shifts as they integrate into mainstream society.
+This process can lead to the erosion of traditional knowledge and customs.

 Arhauco Indigenous leader in a former coca-producing area